Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 How to get around in New York

 I strongly advise you not to rent a car to get around in New York.
 You’ll waste a lot of time in traffic.
 Avoid taking the taxi, it’s expensive and slow because of traffic.
 Take the subway, it goes everywhere and it’s very useful!
 A one-way ticket is $2.75, an unlimited one-week ticket is $32, a one-month ticket is $121.
+Here’s how to use the NYC subway!

 How many days to spend in New York

 If it’s your first time in New York, I think one week is the bare minimum.
 Ten days is great.
 As you probably noticed, there are so many things to do in New York City!
+If you have time, here are weekend getaways on the East Coast.
+You can also check out this post listing beautiful places to visit in New York state.

 The New York Pass